-In Period 100, most VLT and VLTI instruments will be offered in two modes: Visitor Mode (VM) and Service Mode (SM).
+In Period 101, most VLT and VLTI instruments will be offered in two modes: Visitor Mode (VM) and Service Mode (SM).
 These modes have been extensively described in the Data Flow Operations section of the December 1997 and June 1998 issues of The ESO Messenger.
 Further information can be found in the articles on Service Mode scheduling in the September 2001 issue and the article, "Fifteen Years of Service Mode Operations" in the December 2014 issue.
 As part of the Phase 1 proposal, investigators are requested to specify which mode they desire.
 While every effort will be made to follow the proposed observing mode, ESO does reserve the right to allocate time in a mode that is different from the one requested.
 Note especially the restrictions of available modes detailed in Sects.
 5.1 and 5.2 (including Designated Visitor Mode), as well as the policy in Section 6.3.

 The telescope, as well as the instruments, will be operated by observatory staff only.
 The astronomer interfaces with the telescope/instruments via Observation Blocks (OBs), produced using the Phase 2 Proposal Preparation (P2PP) tool.
-Observers use the latest P2PP 2.13 version for La Silla observations and P2PP v3 for Paranal observations.
-A new web-based P2PP will be made available for the preparation of Paranal Visitor Mode and Designated Visitor Mode observations.
-This tool will also be extended to Service Mode in the future.
+Observers use the latest P2PP 2.13 version for La Silla observations.
+For Paranal observations, the new web application named p2 enables swifter preparation and execution of Visitor Mode and Designated Visitor Mode observations since P99.
+This web application replaces the latest version of P2PP v3 and is gradually being extended to support also Service Mode observations.
+The schedule for deployment of p2 in operations is still being defined and may start in Period 101, likely on a limited basis.
+When necessary, Service Mode users will be contacted at the start of Phase 2.
+Complete information on the preparation of OBs in Phase 2 can be found in the Phase 2 Observing Preparation page.